AaronBrunk1/AaronBrunk1.github.io/_pages/home.md

 permalink: /home/
 layout: single
 author_profile: true
+classes: wide
 ---

-I am a postdoctoral researcher at the Institute of Mathematics of the Johannes Gutenberg University in Mainz in the group of Maria Lukacova.
+I am a postdoctoral researcher at the [Institute of Mathematics](https://www.mathematik.uni-mainz.de/) of the Johannes Gutenberg University in Mainz in the group of [Maria Lukacova](https://www.numerik.mathematik.uni-mainz.de/prof-dr-maria-lukacova-medvidova/).

 * * *